Please Don’t Flush This Down The Toilet

 That last part of a bar of soap that just never disappears?
 Don’t flush it, bin it.

-Hair should not be flushed, or pushed down your shower drain.
-When combined with any other of the above household items + oil, grease or flushable wipes it can easily block a drain.
+Should not be flushed or pushed down your shower drain.
+When combined with any other of the above household items + oil, grease, or flushable wipes it can easily block a drain.

 The simplest solution to avoiding a drain blockage from a fatberg is to not make use of flushable wipes or if you must use them – do not flush them down the toilet.

 If you do have a clogged toilet, it is recommended to reach out to a professional plumber in your area.
 In case of sewer backup, you should call an emergency plumber to get instant services at your property or call us at Proximity Plumbing.

 Our qualified team of experienced plumbers in Sydney’s eastern suburbs are on standby 24 hours, 7 days a week and we offer a $0 call-out fee for our customers.
 Call us now on 0420 102 394.

 Understanding your home insurance and what you are covered for when it comes to plumbing can be overwhelming.
 Do you have cover if the land mower of your neighbour damages part of your pipeline?....Read More

 Fatbergs are created when you flush down wet wipes or “flushable” wipes down the toilet and they get caught up in your pipes with a combination of any oils, fats or grease poured down the ....Read More